-Table 16.
-Capacitance (V{DD} = 1.35V, f = 1MHz, T{OPER} = 25 °C)
+Table 17.
+Capacitance (V{DD} = 1.35V, T{OPER} = 25 °C)

-NOTE 1: Although the DM, TDQS and TDQS# pins have different functions, the loading matches DQ and DQS.
+Note 1.
+Although the DM pins have different functions, the loading matches DQ and DQS.

-NOTE 2: This parameter is not subject to production test.
+Note 2.
+This parameter is not subject to production test.
 It is verified by design and characterization.
-VDD=VDDQ=1.35V, VBIAS=VDD/2 and ondie termination off.
+VDD=VDDQ=1.35V, VBIAS=VDD/2 and on die termination off.

-NOTE 3: This parameter applies to monolithic devices only; stacked/dual-die devices are not covered here.
+Note 3.
+This parameter applies to monolithic devices only; stacked/dual-die devices are not covered here.

-NOTE 4: Absolute value of CCK-CCK#.
+Note 4.
+Absolute value of CCK-CCK#.